Joanna Lawson

 short (mostly academic) bio

-Before working at OK State, I was a graduate student at Yale, where I got my PhD in philosophy in 2023.
+Before my current position at OK State as a visiting assistant professor, I was a graduate student at Yale, where I got my PhD in 2023.
 I worked with L.A.
 Paul and Zoltán Gendler Szabó.

-Before that, I received my master’s in philosophy from the University of North Carolina at Chapel Hill, and a master’s in philosophical theology from Oxford.
-Before that, I worked for a brief and depressing time in a law office that specialized in social security disability law.
-And before that I got a bachelor’s degree from Grove City College.
+Before that, I received a master’s in philosophy from the University of North Carolina at Chapel Hill, and a master’s in philosophical theology from Oxford.
+Before that, I worked for a brief and depressing time in a small gray cubicle in a law office that specialized in social security disability law.
+And before that I got a bachelor’s from Grove City College.

 Other fun facts